lebao3105/texteditor/FAQ.md

 You can make a GitHub issue [here.](https://github.com/lebao3105/texteditor/issues)

-3. about.py / preferences.py: File not found
+3. about.py / preferences.py / *.xrc: File not found

 Those are wx's generated files, which must be **done** before the global publishment.

-If you are running from source code: use wxFormBuilder to generate code from preferences.fbp and about.fbp.
-These files are in textworker/ui.
+If you are running from source code: use wxFormBuilder to generate code from .fbp files in textworker/ui.

 Using (py)wxrc does NOT work!